Italy: Police arrest truck owner over Vietnamese migrant deaths | DW | 12.06.2021

 Authorities detained Stefan D., a Romanian national, on Saturday in the north Italian city of Milan.

-He was detained on a UK arrest warrant and is thought to "belong to an criminal organisation dedicated to illegal immigration," a police statement said.
+He was detained on a UK arrest warrant and is thought to "belong to a criminal organization dedicated to illegal immigration," a police statement said.

+The container in which they were held had arrived by ferry from Zeebrugge in Belgium.

-An investigation found that the container's cooling system had been shut off, leaving the migrants to endure scorching temperatures in the airtight container, causing the migrants slowly and painfully suffocated to death inside.
+An investigation found that the container's cooling system had been shut off, leaving the migrants to endure scorching temperatures in the airtight container, causing the migrants to slowly and painfully suffocate to death inside.

 The case sparked an international outcry and a police investigation.